Dineshbaburs/EH_sem3_2025_Notes/1st Assignment/Report.md

-# 🌐 Core Network Terms - Report
+# 🌐 Core Network Terms

-> 💼 A beginner-friendly guide to understanding the hidden language of the internet.
+> 🧠 A beginner-friendly guide to understanding the hidden language of the internet.

+**📅 Date:** 2025-07-31  \
 **👤 Prepared by:** Dinesh Babu R S  \
-**📅 Date:** 2025-07-31  \
 **🆔 Reg No:** 2460360  \
 **📧 Email:** [dinesh.babu@btech.christuniversity.in](mailto\:dinesh.babu@btech.christuniversity.in)

 ---

-## 🧭 NAT (Network Address Translation)
+## 🏠 NAT (Network Address Translation)

-**📘 What it is:** A technique that lets many devices share one public IP address.\
+**🔎 What it is:** A technique that lets many devices share one public IP address.

-**🔐 Why it matters:** It keeps your internal network secure and conserves public IP addresses.
+**🛡️ Why it matters:** It keeps your home network safe and reduces the need for public IPs.

 ```
               [ 🌐 Internet ]